AlexanderKirillov/System-Tweaker-PRO/README.md

 1. Clone this repository
 2. Open Android Studio
 3. Open project from folder (1)
-4. Fix one 'mistake'
+4. Fix one 'mistake' in SplashActivity.java
 5. Rebuild project
 6. Done :D

-## Used libraries
+## How to request a feature
+Send to NowenUI@bk.ru:
+1. A detailed description of the feature
+2. All kind of information
+3. How to integrate new function

+## Credits (Used libraries)

 * Stericson: [RootTools](https://github.com/Stericson/RootTools)
 * Stericson: [RootShell](https://github.com/Stericson/RootShell)